 In view of the fact that many noblemen and commoners, adventurers and the depraved in search of fortune, constantly embarked for New Spain, in no way was I an exception.
 In a fragile, light, and simple caravel, I sailed the tempestuous ocean for many months with the aim of reaching those American lands.

 I must assert that I never intended to plunder sacred temples of august mysteries, to conquer villages, or destroy citadels.
 I certainly travelled those American lands in search of fortune.
 Unfortunately, I made some mistakes.
 To study them is necessary in order to know the parallels and to consciously verify the wise law of recurrence.

 Those were my times as a fallen bodhisattva, and incidentally, I was no tame sheep.
 The centuries have passed and I have since awakened consciousness.
 I have never been able to forget such foolishness.

 The first parallel that we must study corresponds exactly to my present physical body.

 Having arrived from the mother country in that fragile craft, I settled down very near the cliffs on the Atlantic coast.

-To assert that my present day physical body has evolved from the aforementioned metaphysical intercourse would not be irrelevant; in other words, I shall say that is how I came to be clothed in the flesh which I carry in my present existence.
-My forefathers were the descendants of exactly that sexual act of the Marquis.
+To assert that my present day physical body has evolved from the aforementioned metaphysical intercourse would not be irrelevant; in other words, I shall say that is how I came to be clothed in the flesh that I carry in my present existence.
+My forefathers were the descendants of exactly that sexual act of the marquis.

 It is astonishing that our descendants, through time and space, become ancestors.
 It is marvelous that after centuries we will be sheathed in our own flesh, to become the children of our own children.

-Endless journeys through the lands of New Spain characterized the life of the Marquis, and these are repeated in my subsequent existences, including this present one.
+Endless journeys through the lands of New Spain characterized the life of the marquis, and these were repeated in my subsequent existences, including this present one.